Heavy water: Heavy water radiation contamination confusion

-Production
+Production methods

-On Earth, deuterated water, HDO, occurs naturally in normal water at a proportion of about 1 molecule in 3,200.
-This means that 1 in 6,400 hydrogen atoms in water is deuterium, which is 1 part in 3,200 by weight (hydrogen weight).
-The HDO may be separated from normal water by distillation or electrolysis and also by various chemical exchange processes, all of which exploit a kinetic isotope effect, with the partial enrichment also occurring in natural bodies of water under particular evaporation conditions.
-(For more information about the isotopic distribution of deuterium in water, see Vienna Standard Mean Ocean Water.)

-In theory, deuterium for heavy water could be created in a nuclear reactor, but separation from ordinary water is the cheapest bulk production process.

-The difference in mass between the two hydrogen isotopes translates into a difference in the zero-point energy and thus into a slight difference in the speed of the reaction.
-Once HDO becomes a significant fraction of the water, heavy water becomes more prevalent as water molecules trade hydrogen atoms very frequently.
-Production of pure heavy water by distillation or electrolysis requires a large cascade of stills or electrolysis chambers and consumes large amounts of power, so the chemical methods are generally preferred.

 The most cost-effective process for producing heavy water is the dual temperature exchange sulfide process (known as the Girdler sulfide process) developed in parallel by Karl-Hermann Geib and Jerome S. Spevack in 1943.
 An alternative process, patented by Graham M. Keyser, uses lasers to selectively dissociate deuterated hydrofluorocarbons to form deuterium fluoride, which can then be separated by physical means.
 Although the energy consumption for this process is much less than for the Girdler sulfide process, this method is currently uneconomical due to the expense of procuring the necessary hydrofluorocarbons.

 As noted, modern commercial heavy water is almost universally referred to, and sold as, deuterium oxide.
 It is most often sold in various grades of purity, from 98% enrichment to 99.75–99.98% deuterium enrichment (nuclear reactor grade) and occasionally even higher isotopic purity.

+Production by country

 Argentina

 Argentina was the main producer of heavy water, using an ammonia/hydrogen exchange based plant supplied by Switzerland's Sulzer company.
 It was also a major exporter to Canada, Germany, the US and other countries.
 The heavy water production facility located in Arroyito was the world's largest heavy water production facility.
 Argentina produced 200 ST of heavy water per year in 2015 using the monothermal ammonia-hydrogen isotopic exchange method.
 Since 2017, the Arroyito plant has not been operational.